-This is a Jack the Ripper film.
-Jack is very much alive in 1960s London as a series of brutal slayings by the Monster of London City has Scotland Yard baffled.
+Then the spirit of Jack the Ripper seems to be very much alive in 1960s London as a series of brutal slayings by the Monster of London City has Scotland Yard baffled.
 In a macabre coincidence, a new play about the famous murderer is about to become a major West End hit... and the leading man is rapidly becoming the prime suspect!

 Love Lies BleedingJune 23, 1999

 Jack the Ripper terrorizes London in 1888.
 The young talented journalist Catherine Winwood begins her first job.
 The relationship between Catherine and the surgeon Jonathan Stevens threatens to shatter, as her fiancé may be involved in the gruesome murderer of young prostitutes in the Whitechapel district.
 But Inspector Frederick Abberline arrests another suspected surgeon ..

 A former cop who now working as a hypnotist is approached by a stranger who asks him to bring out his other identity, Jack the Ripper.